The Fill, Back and

 Remember, on many camcorders there is a back light control that's designed to compensate (to some degree) for this exposure problem.
 A careful balance between front light and back light can add a 3-D quality to scenes.

 Background lights are used to illuminate the background area and add depth and separation between scene elements.
 (Remember that a back light is designed to light up the back of subjects and a background light is designed to light up the front of backgrounds.)
 The effect of the backlight is shown below.

-Any type of light can be used as a background light as long as it provides fairly even illumination across the background, does not hit the central subject matter, and is at the appropriate intensity.
+Any type of light can be used as a background light as long as it provides even illumination across the background, does not hit the front of the central subject matter, and is at the appropriate intensity.

-If the background has detail or texture, you will want to put the background light on the same side as the key, as shown in the drawing above.
+If the background has detail or texture that you want to show, make sure the background light is on the same side as the key, as shown in the drawing above.
 This keeps the dominant light consistent in the scene.

 Note in the photo on the left above that you can see the effect of both the back light and the background lights.